Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Proofs for the Model Shift Setting

 where ``$\stackrel{d}{=}$" means ``equal in distribution", and $\mathbf g=(g_1,\cdots, g_p)$ is a random vector that is independent of $\cal A$ and has i.i.d.
 Gaussian entries of mean zero and variance one.
-By Lemma \ref{SxxSyy}, we have that
+By Lemma \ref{SxxSyy}, we have that w.o.p.,